CGLemon/Sayuri/bash/README.md

 # Reinforcement Learning

-Sayuri is a quite fast self-play learning system for computer Go.
+Sayuri is a fairly fast self-play learning system for the game of Go.
 The current performance is apparently better than KataGo g104 which is one of fastest system in 2019s.
 You may see the detail [here](https://hackmd.io/@yrHb-fKBRoyrKDEKdPSDWg/HJew5OFci).

 ## Requirements